-The Internet of Things (IoT) refers to devices around the world that automatically connect to the cloud and function by storing data or running commands from an online server.
+The Internet of things (IoT) refers to devices around the world that automatically connect to the cloud and function by storing data or running commands from an online server.
 Most people have at least one IoT device.
-IoT comprises any cloud-connected device, including smart home automation, voice command devices (e.g., Alexa), cloud-connected appliances, health monitors, inventory and warehouse monitors and trackers, biometric cybersecurity, fire extinguishers, and any other device that incorporates the cloud into its functionality and reporting.
+IoT comprises any cloud-connected device, including smart home automation, voice command devices (such as Alexa), cloud-connected appliances, health monitors, inventory and warehouse monitors and trackers, biometric cybersecurity, fire extinguishers, and any other device that incorporates the cloud into its functionality and reporting.

 Instead of relying on local device operations, IoT uses cloud resources to build reports, provide analysis, and store data.
 Using the cloud, IoT developers can store much more data and offer updates and new functionality remotely instead of forcing users to buy a new IoT device.
 Developers no longer worry about storage limitations because cloud-connected devices use remote servers with extensive storage capacity.

 When devices rely on the cloud, developers can also push updates and patches.
 These patches could remediate discovered vulnerabilities or fix bugs causing the device to crash or become non-functional.
 The IoT device's continuous connection to the cloud enables developers to always have the capability to keep it updated, patched, and in touch with its data.

 Why Is the Internet of Things Called IoT?